 Having proteins before the workout helps you to enhance muscle building, faster recovery from a workout, and sustainable energy throughout.
 Carbohydrates on the other hand, if taken before a workout will boost energy for the longer duration types of workouts, that is typically more than 90 minutes.

-Take fruits like apple, berries, whole-grain wheat bread, muesli with Greek yogurt, eggs, peanut butter, healthy granola bar, or dates.
+Take fruits like apples, berries, whole-grain wheat bread, muesli with Greek yogurt, eggs, peanut butter, a healthy granola bar, or dates.

 Meanwhile, post-workout meals should help to rehydrate, refuel, recover, build muscles, and bounce back for your next workout.
 A meal rich in protein for post-workout will prevent the breakdown of proteins in the blood tissue and stimulate protein synthesis which is crucial in building the muscles tissues.